Global Payroll — 7 min

 “In the workplace, it’s important to create a culture where employees can feel comfortable sharing that they have ADHD or are neurodivergent — if they choose to,” she says.

-This is important because people with ADHD, as well as other neurodivergent employees, may have shame and guilt built up around the symptoms of their condition.
-Autistic workers may feel shame about their communication style.
+Similarly, autistic workers may feel shame about their communication style.
 Workers with Tourette’s may be self-conscious about tics.
 Workers with ADHD may have shame around not being able to focus.
-A lot of this may go back to their experiences in school, which is a lot like being an office, says Nhari.

-It's an extension of those same anxieties and situations that you had to face in school, but now your money, your wellbeing, and a bunch of other things are on the line.
+It's an extension of those same anxieties and situations that you had to face in school, but now your money, your well-being, and a bunch of other things are on the line.

 “The best examples that I have seen of organizations leading the way with meeting diverse needs has been through the open and honest conversations that are had,” says Morris.
 “It isn’t always about what has been accommodated in terms of support, but also about the transparency and clear explanations given around the things that haven’t been possible to provide.”